p1glynlol/MCGalaxy-Plugins/Force TLS 1.2 for 1.9.2.8 or older updater/Readme.txt

-NOTE: This patch requires .NET Framework 4.5 or newer.
-Untested on Windows 7.
+Warning: This patch requires .NET Framework 4.5 or newer.
+This patch is untested on Windows 7 or older.

 Help/FAQ:
 1-